300 Series: Administration

 304.1 - Administrator Code of Ethics

-Administrators, as part of the educational leadership in the school district community, represent the views of the school district.
+Administrators, as part of the educational leadership in the school district community, represent the views of the district.
 Their actions, verbal and nonverbal, reflect the attitudes and beliefs of the district.
 Therefore, administrators will conduct themselves professionally and in a manner fitting to their position.

 Each administrator will follow the code of ethics stated in this policy.
-Failure to act in accordance with this code of ethics or in a professional manner, in the judgment of the superintendent, will be grounds for discipline up to, and including, discharge.
+Failure to act in accordance with this code of ethics or in a professional manner, in the judgment of the board, will be grounds for discipline up to, and including, discharge.

 The professional school administrator: